 Net Income – government-established threshold = surplus ÷ 2 = surplus income payment

-In this example John Doe is required to pay $239 in surplus income payments each month that he is bankrupt.
+In this example, John Doe is required to pay $118 in surplus income payments each month that he is bankrupt.
 Each month he will submit his income and expenses to his bankruptcy trustee and they will calculate his surplus income payment.
 If John’s pay increases, he will pay more and if his pay decreases, he will pay less.

-If surplus income each month is greater than $200 (meaning that you are paying more than $100 each month in surplus income payments), a first-time bankruptcy is automatically extended to 21 months.
-A second bankruptcy is extended to 36 months.
+If surplus income each month is greater than $200 (meaning that you are paying more than $100 each month in surplus income payments), a first-time bankruptcy term is automatically 21 months.
+A second bankruptcy is automatically 36 months.

 When it comes to bankruptcy it’s not one size fits all so it’s important that you have all of the information necessary to make the best possible decision.